MacroScenery/MacroScenery/README.md

 - 👋 Hi, I’m @MacroScenery a gamedev, programmer, and all around cool guy.
 - 👀 I’m interested in ...
-Unity, AI, and anything cool
+AI, and anything cool
-- 🌱 I’m currently learning ...
-Pico-8 and Aseprite
 - 💞️ I’m looking to collaborate on ... anything?
 - 📫 How to reach me ...
-DM on twitter @Macro_Scenery
+DM on discord macro_scenery

 <!---
 MacroScenery/MacroScenery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.